Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="QandA"></span>

-If the second expression is missing, it defaults to a true value, so the for statement doesn’t terminate (unless stopped in some other fashion).
+If the second expression is missing, it defaults to a true value, so the for statement doesn't terminate (unless stopped in some other fashion).
 For example, some programmers use the following `for` statement to establish an infinite loop:

 ```C
 for (;;) ...